-Just looking at these shoes, it’s not hard to see why they’re a great beginner climbing shoe.
+Just looking at these shoes, it’s not hard to see why they’re great beginner climbing shoes.
 The uppers are unlike any other climbing shoe.
-They’re knit which allows for extreme breathability and flexibility.
+The knit fabric allows for extreme breathability and flexibility.
 This is especially appealing for those who hate the claustrophobic feeling of climbing shoes.

-These climbing shoes come in either velcro or lace up version to suit your preference.
-The Momentums have the perfect amount durability in the rubber for beginners.
+These climbing shoes come in either velcro or lace-up versions to suit your preference.
+The Momentums have the perfect amount of durability in the rubber for beginners.

 Standard price: $90